Virtual-Technology-Laboratory/ProceduralLandcoverDresser/README.md

  -Unity Terrain on an unique layer

 **PLD//SETUP:**

  **Overview**

 	1. Add Scripts
 	2. Adjust Variables in PLD Script
 	3. Assign Key Image
-	4. (optional) Use CSVReader and TerrainAssetInitializer OR manually fill in color keys and TerrainData assets(e.g. textures, trees, grasses)
-	5. Assign Prototypes to Keys
+	4. Populate Lists
-	6. Run Simulation
+	5. Run Simulation
-	7. Populate
+	6. Populate
-	8. Save out Terrain/Script Objects
+	7. Save out Terrain/Script Objects

- **Section 1**
+ **Section 1 \- Add Scripts**

-	1.1 Add, create, or import a terrain object
+	1.1 Add, create, or import a terrain object.

-	1.2 Add the PLD script to a GameObject in your scene -This could be the terrain object or any other object you wich to use to house the PLD scripts.
+	1.2 Add the PLD script to a GameObject in your scene.
+	-This could be the terrain object or any other object you wich to use to house the PLD scripts.

-	1.3 (optional) Add the CSVReader to a GameObject in your scene -If you intend to use a Comma Separated Value sheet to fill in your keys then plug it in here. -As of 0.0.0 it only reads floating point values into colors.
+	1.3 (optional) Add the CSVReader to a GameObject in your scene.
+	-If you intend to use a Comma Separated Value sheet to fill in your keys then plug it in here. -As of 0.0.0 it only reads floating point values into colors.

-	1.4 (optional) Add the TerrainAssetInitializer to your terrain -If you would like to save the assets you are adding to the terrain data then use the TerrainAssetInitializer script. -Once setup, the GameObject housing the script can be exported as a package along with the assets used to make future importing easier. -As of 0.0.0 this feature imports all assets with default settings which might require further customization in the terrain data interface.
+	1.4 (optional) Add the TerrainAssetInitializer to your terrain.
+	-If you would like to save the assets you are adding to the terrain data then use the TerrainAssetInitializer script. -Once setup, the GameObject housing the script can be exported as a package along with the assets used to make future importing easier. -As of 0.0.0 this feature imports all assets with default settings which might require further customization in the terrain data interface.

- **Section 2**
+ **Section 2 \- Adjust Variables in PLD script**

 	2.1 Assign Terrain Values
 	In the inspector for the GameObject housing the PLD script in your scene, link the terrain data to the script.
 Also, you will need to have a Layer dedicated to just the terrain which you can select from the drop down (you may need to create it).
 Make sure the terrain is on this layer.

 	2.2

+**Section 3 \- Assign Key Image**

+**Section 4 \- Populate Lists**

+	4.1 (optional) Use CSVReader

+	4.2 (optional) Use TerrainAssetInitializer

+	4.3 manually fill in and edit color keys and TerrainData assets(e.g. textures, trees, grasses),

+	4.5 assign prototypes to keys

+	4.6 assign weights to prototypes

+**Section 5 \- Run Simulation**

+**Section 6 \- Populate**

+**Section 7 \- Save out Terrain/Script Objects**

 Base
  -Add the Procedural Landcover Dresser script to the terrain you wish to populate.
  -In the inspector, link the terrainData and the reference image to be used.